Ishadie/Ishadie.github.io/_pages/about.md

 ---
 ___

 I am working as an Assoiate Software Engineer at Brain Station-23 Ltd. in Bangladesh.
-My job role was to perform independent development of release-capable software components on the Java platform.
+My job role is to perform independent development of release-capable software components on the Java platform.
 Also, by performing the jobs and tasks, I acquired a number of technical skills and these include, in particular, software development knowledge as well as expertise in fields like CMS development, Java content repositories, and web service development.